-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 Third-round pick in 2014 (66th overall)

-28 AV in first four years, 13 more than expected
+28 AV in first four years (13 more than expected)

-Moses has started every game since Week 1 of his second season, a remarkable feat given the revolving door of offensive linemen who have played beside him during that time.
-In 2015, the former Virginia standout was the sixth-best right tackle according to the game charters at Pro Football Focus.
-In 2016, he ranked fifth.
-A propensity for committing penalties, including an NFL-most 14 during the 2018 season, is the main knock on Moses.
+Moses has started every game since Week 1 of his second season, a remarkable feat given the revolving door of offensive linemen who have played beside him.
+In 2015, the former Virginia standout was the sixth-best right tackle according to Pro Football Focus.
+In 2016, he was fifth.
+A propensity for committing penalties, including an NFL-leading 14 in 2018, is the main knock on Moses.

 3. Jason Campbell